nurdinasafiyah/Python-gender-wage-gap-education-us-1973-2022/README.md

 ---

-## Question 3: Which education levels show the steepest wage growth, and how have male and female trends diverged or converged within the same education
+## Question 3: Which education levels show the steepest wage growth, and how have male and female trends diverged or converged within the same education?

 I compare wage trends across education levels to see which levels rise the most over 1973-2022 and examine how male and female wages move within the same education level.